anywhichway/proxy-observe/README.md

 Currently Object.deepObserve does not support event type selectivity.
 All events are monitored.
 There is also no Object.deepUnobserve.

 # Release History

+v0.0.10 2016-01-26 Added browserified versions.
+Re-wrote unit tests to use blanket.js since unit tests will always pass on Chrome since it has native support for Object.observe and unit testing must be done in the browser until node.js support MS Chakra.
+However, the test coverage reporting is not working.

 v0.0.9 2015-12-13 Added some unit tests and updated documentation.
 Consider this a BETA.